 Our mental health and addiction treatment centers offer a blend of traditional and alternative therapies so that you can find the approaches that best support your recovery.

-Therapies offered at each treatment center vary and some may require an additional charge.
+Therapies offered at each treatment center vary and are based on clinical need and length of stay.
+Some may require an additional charge.
 Please call our recovery advisors at 844-876-5568 for the most current list of therapies available at a particular treatment center and to find out if any treatments may incur an additional cost.

 Group therapy approaches may include support groups, psychoeducational groups, skills development groups and relapse prevention groups, among others.
 Substance abuse and mental health issues can lead to isolation.
 Reconnecting to a group or community can help reduce isolation and facilitate the development of essential recovery skills.